fernando-jimenez-dev/clean-cut-architecture/README.md

 Clean Cut Architecture aims to standarize the system's workflow.
 This workflow keeps the focus on the Use Case, with it being the entry point into the Application's business rules and orchestrating the necessary components to accomplish it's goal.

-To help you understand how everything comes together, here’s a visual workflow of how multiple kinds of incoming requests can be handled in the same fashion, but with different internal components accomplishing the purpose of the request.
+To help you understand how everything comes together, here's a visual workflow of how multiple kinds of incoming requests can be handled in the same fashion, but with different internal components accomplishing the purpose of the request.

 <p align="center">
    <img src=".README/images/architecture-workflow.png" width="100%">